About APACS (SA)

 • The opportunity to work for the betterment of all students in schools, particularly students at risk

-• Affiliation with national and international guidance and counselling organisations
+• Affiliation with national and international psychology and counselling organisations

 • Promotion of research and the publication of work in journals